kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text in Government

-Public comments require analysis.
+Public comments require analysis
-Documents require classification.
+Documents require classification
 Requests require triage

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.